 The TNM combinations indicate what stage your tumor is.
 This information helps the doctor prepare you for what needs to be done next.
 Always ask him or her questions if you have any.
 The more you understand, the more you can partner with your doctor.
 Here are general descriptions of stage grouping and what they mean.

-Cancer can be surgically removed.
-The tumor has not spread to any lymph nodes and is less than 5 cm wide.
+What’s happening in the body: The cancer has not yet spread beyond the lungs and is less than 5 cm wide.

 If you've been diagnosed with lung cancer, it can be frightening.
 It's natural to wonder "how long do I have?"
 No one can accurately tell how long a person will live with lung cancer.
 Your prognosis, or future health, may depend on several factors.
 These include the type of cancer, the stage, and response to course of treatment.
 It can be frustrating if you feel that you're not getting the answers you're looking for in terms of expected prognosis.
 But the truth is, your healthcare team cannot predict how long you'll live with lung cancer.
 Continue to partner with them to feel comfortable with your treatment plan.
 And do all you can to stay positive and make the most of every day.